josephspurrier/gowebapi/README.md

 ## Quick Start with MySQL

+Use one of the following commands to start a MySQL container with Docker:

+- Start MySQL without a password: `docker run -d -p 3306:3306 -e MYSQL_ALLOW_EMPTY_PASSWORD=yes mysql:5.7`
+- Start MySQL with a password: `docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=somepassword mysql:5.7`

 Start MySQL and import `migration/mysql.sql` to create the database and tables.

 Copy `config.json` to `src/app/webapi/cmd/webapi/config.json` and edit the